soha-hu/AWS-Cost-Anomaly-Detection/README.md

 > Intelligent serverless cost monitoring that catches billing surprises before they catch you

 Stop getting surprised by unexpected AWS bills.
-This system uses statistical anomaly detection to automatically identify unusual spending patterns and alert you with detailed root cause analysis—all for less than the cost of a coffee per month.
+This system uses statistical anomaly detection to automatically identify unusual spending patterns and alert you with detailed root cause analysis.
+All for less than the cost of a coffee per month.

 ## Why This Matters

-You wake up to an AWS bill that's 3x higher than expected.
-What happened?
-Which service spiked?
-When did it start?
+Ever since I've gotten hired as an AI Solutions Architect, I've seen that our small business clients have received AWS bills 3x HIGHER THAN EXPECTED!
+This personal project was my deep dive into cost anomaly tracking.

-**This project answers those questions automatically—every single day.**
+**This project answers questions like, what happened?
+What service spiked?
+Everyday.**

 ## What Makes This Different